ananyasiri615/MAGE/README.md

 # MAGE

-This repository has been created for learning and practicing
+This repository has been created for learning and practising git commands